-Bushnell Launch Pro Circle B Edition & LPi Review
+Bushnell Launch Pro Circle B & LPi Review: GC3-Level Camera Accuracy Explained

 The Bushnell Launch Pro Circle B Edition and Bushnell LPi Circle B Edition bring tour-validated, camera-based launch monitor technology to serious golfers and simulator builders at a more approachable entry point than full professional systems.
 Built on the same high-speed camera tracking foundation developed by Foresight Sports, both units deliver extremely reliable ball and club data — with the flexibility to scale software and simulator access based on how you plan to practice and play.